infotel4iarc/CanReg5-RestAPI/readme.md

       "path": "/api/setPatients"
     }
     ```
-- PUT /api/tumour:
+- POST /api/tumour: create a tumour
   - 201: tumour created
   - 404: the linked patient is not found
   - 409: tumour already exists
-- PUT /api/source:
+- POST /api/source: create a source
     - 201: source created
     - 404: the linked tumour is not found
     - 409: source already exists
-- PUT /api/population: create a new population dataset
+- POST /api/population: create a new population dataset
   - creates a new dataset in the main database
   - uses the same json structure as the export of a dataset in CanReg5
   - error if the dataset already exists